This is how the Independence Day Fireworks works:

 Each year we explore an odd-numbered U.S. highway, in alternating years north-to-south or south-to-north.

 In 2019 it was southbound U.S. 81, from northeastern North Dakota past Fargo, Wichita, and Oklahoma City to Fort Worth.
-Then onward to Tegucigalpa.
+Then onward to Honduras.

 In 2018 it was northbound U.S. 231,